godfrey0/resume-1/README.md

 -

 MOTTO
 - I read Hermeneutics with Professor Bernard L Ramm.
-Bernard shared in private that life begins at 72; Telos!
+- - Prof shared in private that life begins at 72; Telos!
 -

 CURRENT PROJECT